vektra/docs/APPJSON.md

 ### name

-(string, optional) A clean and simple name to identify the template (30 characters max).
+(string, optional) A clean and simple name to identify the app (30 characters max).

 ```js